-If you look into your child’s mouth, you may see enlarged red tonsils, sometimes covered with a white-yellow membrane or coating.
+If you look into your child’s mouth, you may see enlarged red tonsils, sometimes covered with a white-yellow coating.
 The tongue may be white-red with small red dots and look like a strawberry.

-Some children may have other symptoms like headache, nausea, vomiting, stomach-area pain, and muscle pain.
+Some children may have other symptoms like headache, nausea, vomiting, stomach-area pain and muscle pain.

 Other infectious conditions (such as measles or staphylococcal skin infection) or inflammatory conditions (such as Kawasaki disease) can cause similar symptoms to scarlet fever.